QinArmy/army/army-jdbd/README.md

-# This module is a implementation of io.army.reactive.executor package
+# This module is a implementation of io.army.reactive.executor package with jdbd spi